rezn5447/goteam-backend/README.md

 ###Update

 Update the score of the match.
+When the score is updated, the users' statistics will be updated also.

 ####Endpoint